msu-denver/24SCS3250-002-prj-02-bth/README.md

 # Testing

-You are required to implement four *white box* testings using Selenium that together simulate the complete cycle of an offer being 'opened', 'accepted', 'shipped', and 'received'.
+You are required to implement four *black box* testings using Selenium that together simulate the complete cycle of an offer being 'opened', 'accepted', 'shipped', and 'received'.

 # Deployment